conglomerate/wan-optimizer-onug-spring-2014/README.md

 connections.
 The enterprise network imposes a constraint that these MPLS routers may not be replaced by SDN switches.
 See slide 2 in the [Hackathon presentation](docs/ONUG_hackathon_wan_opt_presentation.pdf) for a diagram showing the overall architecture of the branch and data center network with MPLS routers.

+Our Solution Design
+-

+We first configure a simple, static policy-based routing policy on the MPLS edge routers.
+This policy forwards packets from the SDN switch and leaving the site into the WAN links on the basis of the DSCP attribute of IP packets.

+We then replace the core switch (the switch just behind the edge MPLS router, providing fan out for the local network) in each branch and data center with an OpenFlow-enabled switch.
+In addition, we introduce one logical controller per site to actively control the SDN switch.
+The SDN system will control the WAN routing by placing flow rules that mark departing IP packets using the DSCP field of IP packets to control which link to use (i.e. the markings used in the static policy-based routing config on the edge routers).

 Network Simulation
 ==================